msohcw/deep-q-learning-flappy-bird/Deep Q-Learning From Scratch.md

 private double[] getOutputOf(NeuralNet N, float[] inputs){
   // these lines transform the input into a minibatch matrix with 0s everywhere
-  // except at the i = 0, the inputs
+  // except at i = 0, the inputs
   double[][] inputMatrix = new double[replayLength][DIMENSIONS];
   for(int i = 0; i < DIMENSIONS; i++) inputMatrix[0][i] = inputs[i];